AidySun/deep_learning/README.md

   - Two main types of blocks
     - Identity Block (input activation has the same dimension with output activation)
     - Convolutional Block
+      - shortcut has Conv and BN to resize the input to be the same dimension of the output to be added with